Bug report #13279

 this would work for me.

-#28 Updated by Alexander Bruy about 4 years ago
+#28 Updated by Alexander Bruy over 4 years ago

 If SAGA devs don't care about their users its their problem, not ours.
 Maybe users will move to another tools, e.g. GRASS and OTB which are much more stable and SAGA will die in neareast future :-).